Beginner Yoga: 10 Tips to Help You Get Started

 Here are some suggestions for finding the right yoga class if you have arthritis.

 - Find an instructor who makes you feel comfortable and will modify poses to your needs.
+The Arthritis Foundation's Arthritis Resource Finder is a zip-code directory that can help you find arthritis-friendly yoga programs and instructors who have been trained to teach people with arthritis.

 - If just starting yoga, tailored classes for seniors or those billed as gentle may be preferable.